 For routine projects and other simple tasks, a review by the Project Manager (PM) is considered adequate.
 The PM confirms that the laboratory has any required certifications, that it can meet the clients' data quality and reporting requirements and that the lab has the capacity to meet the clients turn around needs.
-The PM will also get approval by the Laboratory Director to commit to delivery schedules that are shorter than the published standard TATs.
-The Laboratory Director updates these TATs on a routine basis, and it is the responsibility of CSMs and PMs to review them prior to making commitments for the laboratory.

 It is recommended that, where there is a sales person assigned to the account, an attempt should be made to contact that sales person to inform them of the incoming samples.